scuttlerobot/nigeria/home.md

 In one of our earliest meetings, Dr. Gaius Nzebuka (center of photo) urged us to assist him in bringing this tech to his home university in Owerri.

-# Latest

-The lab is being assembled!
-FUTO faculty have allocated a space for teaching robotics, and our Nigerian team members are installing solar panels, power storage, furniture & security features for the new lab space.
-Robot kits have arrived onsite after a very long shipping period and Dr. Nzebuka & his colleagues plan to teach with the equipment this fall semester.

-# Leadership

 ## Nigeria